jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 "Yes."

 "Okay, it's just...
 X is gonna have a field day with it.
-They'll say we're centralized."
+They already give us hard time about the centralized sequencer.
+If we shut it down..."

 "That's the least of our worries.
 If those transactions post, we can’t roll back anymore.
 We need to retain the rollback option.
-Shut it down ASAP."
+Shut it down."

 "Roll back?" says Jasper.
 "You can’t be serious.
 What about the transactions that aren't involved in the hack?"

-"Those transactions haven’t posted to the L1.
+"They haven’t posted to the L1.
 They’re not finalized."

 "Technically, yeah, but we’ve never rolled back anything before.
-Our users have come to rely on the preconfirmations.
-They don’t wait for the L1.
-They trust the sequencer."
+Our users rely on the preconfirmations.
+They don’t wait for the L1."

 "Jasper.
 We can debate the rollback later.
 Shut it down."